 “I had some terrific experiences in the wilderness – overpowering, overwhelming, but since then I am always being overwhelmed.
 I require it to sustain life”

 Whenever someone asks me where to go in Knysna, Millwood is always my go-to response.
 In the vicinity of Millwood you can go for a hike (Drupkelders), for a Sunday drive or head there for a picnic at Jubilee Creek.
 Millwood is one of the overnight spots for the Outeniqua Hiking Trail and full of history: search for gold at the old mines, grab a bite at Mother Holly’s Tea Room, smell the fynbos and visit the museum.
 Whatever you do…don’t miss it!

 Read more about Millwood in An Outeniqua secret.

 Judah Square – Rastafari Community & Tours

 Judah Square is a Rastafari Community (the largest in South Africa) situated in Khayalethu South, a suburb of Knysna.
-At Judah Square you can let go of your prejudicial thoughts and learn about the Rasta way of life…there is so much more to it than dreads, grass and the band of green, yellow and red.
+At Judah Square you can learn about Rastafarian beliefs and way of life.
 You can also go on a guided hike and there is the opportunity to overnight at Judah Square.